davs3275/sbs/med/collier.md

 ---
 1.14 I am indebted to Severus for the love I bear to my relations, and towards justice and trath.
-He like- wise made me acquainted with the character and senti- ments of Cato, Brutus, Thrasea, Helvidius, and Dio and gave me the idea of an equal commonwealth, with equal rights and equal speech, and also of a monarchy, where the liberty of the subject was principally re- garded.
-To mention some more of myobligations to
+He likewise made me acquainted with the character and senti- ments of Cato, Brutus, Thrasea, Helvidius, and Dio and gave me the idea of an equal commonwealth, with equal rights and equal speech, and also of a monarchy, where the liberty of the subject was principally regarded.
+To mention some more of my obligations to
 him:
 —It was of him I learned not to grow wise by starts and sudden fancies, but to be a constant admirer